Differentiating frictionally locked asperities from kinematically coupled zones: Discussion

 \subsection{Comparison of estimated asperity configuration to historical earthquakes and seafloor topography}

-According to paleoseismic records, slip zones of megathrust earthquakes are often segmented into eastern and western parts of the Nankai subduction zone~\citep{ishibashi2004status}.
+Paleoseismicity along the Nankai subduction zone records that slip zones of megathrust earthquakes are frequently segmented into eastern and western activities~\citep{ishibashi2004status}.
 Teleseismic slip inversions suggest that the 1944 Tonankai earthquake and the 1946 Nankai earthquake started around their segmentation boundary, estimating that coseismic slips were small around the segmentation boundary~\citep[e.g.,][]{ichinose2003rupture,murotani2015rupture}.
-Therefore, the earthquake cycle simulations have predicted that this segmentation boundary corresponds to the locking gap, an unlocked zone between two locked zones, concentrating stress around it and enhancing earthquake nucleation~\citep{kodaira2006cause}.
+The earthquake cycle simulations have predicted that this segmentation boundary corresponds to the locking gap, an unlocked zone between two locked zones, concentrating stress around it and enhancing earthquake nucleation~\citep{kodaira2006cause}.

 Figure~\ref{fig:vsSSE} compares our locking estimate with the envisioned slip zones of the Nankai megathrust earthquakes and the slow earthquake activity~\citep{obara2016connecting}.
 For the 1944 Tonankai and 1946 Nankai earthquakes, the estimated slip distributions are borrowed from \citet{kikuchi2003source} and \citet{murotani2015rupture}.
 The rupture initiation points they assumed are also indicated by stars.
 The 1944 Tonankai earthquake is considered to have caused almost no slip on the west side and a large slip on the east side~\citep{ichinose2003rupture}, though not detailed here.
-For comparison with the point-wise information of rupture initiation points, we now use the arithmetic mean\add{ locking} of the local optima for $n_{\rm p}=5$, instead of the optimal estimate, to grasp the estimation uncertainty of the locked zone.
-The latest decade's findings on slow earthquakes are not fully reflected in the figure, but we note that slow slip events at \remove{shallows}\add{shallow depths} are found in the Kumano segment around the locking gap we found~\citep{araki2017recurring}.\remove{ We will discuss the slow earthquake activity in the next subsection and now focus on the spatial patterns of the regular earthquakes and our locked zone estimate.}
+For comparison with the point-wise information of rupture initiation points, we now use the arithmetic mean locking of the local optima for $n_{\rm p}=5$, instead of the optimal estimate, to grasp the estimation uncertainty of the locked zone.
+The latest decade's findings on slow earthquakes are not fully reflected in the figure, but we note that slow slip events at shallow depths are found in the Kumano segment around the locking gap we found~\citep{araki2017recurring}.